MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 Linus explored in the same direction but less adventerously and less concretely.

 # My own cognitive organizational style is highly organic,

-# G/S
+## G/S can be thought of as

-# Applicative
+### Applicative

 Think:  The eagle overviews the scene, assesses it, then applies her assessment.

-# S/G
+## S/G an be thought of as

-# Explorative
+### Explorative

 Think: The lion surveys her environment, explores her options, takes opportunistic action.

-# S/L
+## S/L an be thought of as

-# Deductive
+### Deductive

 Think: the Ox takes stock of her postion, deduces her most effiecint and effective path, takes the first step.

-# G/O
+## G/O an be thought of as

-Organic
+### Organic

 Think: the primate senses the organic relationships surrounding her, weighs her balances, swings into action.

-having a global rather than a sequential orientation and processing thoughts, concepts, notes and files through relationship links and associations, not through discrete unites.
+Having a global rather than a sequential orientation and processing thoughts, concepts, notes and files through relationship links and associations, not through discrete unites.

 In the technological world the dominate learning style of the civilization is based on a local-sequential cognitive oriention, framing with a narrow focus the “subject” in the forground of the picture, even at its very centre, with context and organic environment elements and relationships relegated to the usually obscure background.

 This makes people with a natural dispositon toward learning with a global oreintation to become more and more disadvantaged, in some ways marginalized, in some ways learning disabled.

 # I do like archiving some things in hierarchies